codelibs/fess-docs/en/10.2/admin/upgrade-guide.rst

 Migration
 --------

-Type /admin/upgrade to URL after logging in as admin user.
+Type /admin/upgrade/ to URL after logging in as admin user.
-Select a target version and then click button to execute a data mingration.
+Select a target version and then click button to execute data mingration process.

 Configurations
 --------